Aman1706/ticket-master-app/README.md

 Languages/Packages Used : React.js, React Router DOM, Redux, Redux Thunk, Node.js ,
 Express.js, MongoDB, JWT, BcryptJS, GoogleCharts, Validator, Sweet Alert 2, BootStrap, ReactStrap, etc.

+Front end as well as back end section of the app is deployed in heroku.

+The MongoDB database is hosted in the MongoDB Atlas Server.